mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 20 June 2025
+## On Saturday, 21 June 2025

-- The average temperature today is 18.39˚C,
+- The average temperature today is 17.69˚C,
-- With highs of 18.39˚C and lows of 18.39˚C,
+- With highs of 17.69˚C and lows of 17.69˚C,
-- It may feel like 18.09˚C with clear sky
+- It may feel like 17.32˚C with clear sky
-- The wind speed is 2.11m/s and visibility is 10000m
+- The wind speed is 2.04m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 69%
+- The pressure is 1018hPa and humidity is 69%
 - The sun will rise at 03:48 and set at 20:31

 <!-- weather_marker ends -->